Rostov-Yaroslavsky railway station

-Rostov-Yaroslavsky (until 1904 was known as Rostov) is the passenger railway station in Rostov (Yaroslavl Oblast, Russia) and a stop along the Trans-Siberian Railway.
+Rostov-Yaroslavsky (until 1904 was known as Rostov) is the passenger railway station in Rostov Veliky (Yaroslavl Oblast, Russia) and a stop along the Trans-Siberian Railway.

 History

 The station was opened in 1870 on the Alexandrov - Yaroslavl section.
-The first train from Moscow to Rostov ran January 1 (13), 1870.
+The first train from Moscow to Rostov Veliky ran January 1 (13), 1870.

 In 1958, during the electrification of the Alexandrov - Yaroslavl-Glavny section, the station was electrified with 3 kV direct current.

-On October, 2020, a high-speed train "Lastochka" running from Moscow to Kostroma began to stop at Rostov-Yaroslavsky station, with the travel time of 2 hour 17 minutes from Moscow.
+In October 2020, a high-speed train "Lastochka" running from Moscow to Kostroma began to stop at Rostov-Yaroslavsky station, with the travel time of 2 hour 17 minutes from Moscow.

 Terminal

 The station's appearance has changed several times over its long history.
 Old-timers still remember a small wooden structure with a stone central part - a waiting room and two-storey wings connected by a gallery.

 The modern building of the station was built in 1975.
 The townspeople call it a "ship" for its resemblance to a large ocean liner, miraculously moored near the railroad tracks.
 Above the station towers a spire with a rook, the symbol of the city.
 The building is U-shaped and has 2 floors.
 The average height of the main premises is 3.35 m, the height of the lobby and hall is 8 m.
 The total area of the building by internal measurement is 1881.8 m2.